ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 # Data and AI Reference Architecture

+!!! abstract
-!!!
-Abstract: In this reference architecture,  we define the architecture patterns and best practices for developing Data and AI intensive applications or  *Intelligent applications*.
+    In this reference architecture,  we define the architecture patterns and best practices for developing Data and AI intensive applications or  *Intelligent applications*.
 We consider how  data, data governance, analytics and machine learning practices join with the agile life cycle of cloud native application development to enable the development and delivery of *Intelligent Applications*.

 When we consider the  Data and AI Reference Architecture in terms of developing *intelligent applications* it becomes apparent that we are looking at bringing together three architecture patterns: